 Semi-private Room - a room with two or more beds.
-When an Inpatient Stay in a Semi-private Room is a Covered Health Service, the difference in cost between a Semi-private Room and a private room is a benefit only when a private room is necessary in terms of generally accepted medical practice, or when a Semi-private Room is not available.
+When an Inpatient Stay in a Semiprivate Room is a Covered Health Service, the difference in cost between a Semi-private Room and a private room is a benefit only when a private room is necessary in terms of generally accepted medical practice, or when a Semi-private Room is not available.

 Shared Savings Program - a program in which UnitedHealthcare may obtain a discount to a non-Network provider's billed charges.
 This discount is usually based on a schedule previously agreed to by the non-Network provider.
 When this happens, you may experience lower out-of-pocket amounts.
-Plan coinsurance and deductibles would still apply to the reduced charge.
-Sometimes Plan provisions or administrative practices conflict with the scheduled rate, and a different rate is determined by UnitedHealthcare.
+Plan coinsurance and any applicable deductible would still apply to the reduced charge.
+Sometimes Plan provisions or administrative practices supersede the scheduled rate, and a different rate is determined by UnitedHealthcare.
+This means, when contractually permitted, the Plan may pay the lesser of the Shared Savings Program discount or an amount determined by the Claims Administrator, such as a percentage of the published rates allowed by the Centers for Medicare and Medicaid Services (CMS) for the same or similar service within the geographic market, an amount determined based on available data resources of competitive fees in that geographic area, a fee schedule established by a third party vendor or a negotiated rate with the provider.
 In this case the non-Network provider may bill you for the difference between the billed amount and the rate determined by UnitedHealthcare.
 If this happens you should call the number on your ID Card.
 Shared Savings Program providers are not Network providers and are not credentialed by UnitedHealthcare.